A Map of Middle-earth: Barbara Remington

-The earlier poster, signed "BRem" (Barbara Remington), was published in 1965 by Ballantine Books and features border images adapted from Remington's cover designs for the 1965 Ballantine paperback edition of The Lord of the Rings.
+The earlier poster, signed "BRem" (Barbara Remington), was published in 1965 by Ballantine Books.
+It features border images adapted from Remington's cover designs for the 1965 Ballantine paperback edition of The Lord of the Rings.
+Remington had not read the novel before designing the cover illustrations.

 Pauline Baynes

-The second version, by Pauline Baynes, was published in 1970 by George Allen & Unwin in the UK and Ballantine Books in the USA.
+The second version, by Pauline Baynes, was published in 1970 by George Allen & Unwin in the UK and by Ballantine Books in the USA.
 It features ten small inset illustrations of important locations from the story.
 The poster is framed at the top by a row of nine figures representing the members of the "Fellowship of the Ring" setting out on their quest.
 At the bottom is an array of antagonists from the novel, including the nine Black Riders, Gollum, Shelob, and various Orcs.
 The poster has become iconic.
-Tolkien approved of Baynes's illustrations of his books, and was pleased with at least some of her vignettes on the poster map.
+Tolkien liked Baynes's illustrative style to an extent, but felt that it was too decorative to be used directly to illustrate the narrative of The Lord of the Rings.
+He was however pleased with at least some of her vignettes on the poster map.

 Baynes's poster map helped to make the capital letter-only Uncial script the standard for Middle-earth maps.

+In 1971, Baynes created another map for Allen and Unwin, entitled There and Back Again: A Map of Bilbo's Journey Through Eriador and Rhovanion.
+It covers Bilbo's complete journey in The Hobbit, including the parts west of the Misty Mountains, and was based on Tolkien's map of Middle-earth.